Flushing Hospital’s Nurse of The Month

 Employee Spotlight – Ruth Tapias

-Flushing Hospital Medical Center’s December Employee Spotlight shines on Ruth Tapias, Secretary for the Department of Psychiatry and Addiction Services Administrative Office.
+December Employee Spotlight shines on Ruth Tapias, Secretary for the and Administrative Office.
 Ruth began her journey at Flushing Hospital 15 years ago as a Registrar.
 In her capacity as Secretary, Ruth provides data entry and billing support for the Chemical Dependence Unit, Psychiatry Inpatient Unit as well as assisting the Office Manager in maintaining an efficient administrative office.
 When not at work, Ruth enjoys activities such as, cooking, dining, traveling, reading, Bible study, playing the guitar, karaoke, shopping and visiting her family in Ecuador.
 Although Ruth loves her job, she admits that dealing with different personality traits can sometimes be challenging.
 When asked what the most rewarding part of her job is, Ruth stated, “The most rewarding and satisfying part of my job is the people that I work with.
 I work in an environment that encourages personal growth and provides the opportunity to continuously learn and flourish.
 Flushing Hospital would like to congratulate Ruth Tapias for being selected as December’s Employee Spotlight!

 All content of this newsletter is intended for general information purposes only and is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 Please consult a medical professional before adopting any of the suggestions on this page.
 You must never disregard professional medical advice or delay seeking medical treatment based upon any content of this newsletter.
 PROMPTLY CONSULT YOUR PHYSICIAN OR CALL 911 IF YOU BELIEVE YOU HAVE A MEDICAL EMERGENCY.